amushtaev/gatsby-starter-netlify-cms/src/pages/blog/tips-and-tricks-for-facebook-ads-manager.md

 Have you found these seven lifehacks useful?
 At the beginning, launching Facebook advertising is intriguing, mysterious, and sometimes uncertain.
 We’d like to jazz it up with some amazing video ads.

+<figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/a3fbec84d42ac869aad93cb21d283ed1.mp4"></video></figure>

-Don't forget to test [Softcube AI](http://softcube.com) and create amazing high-quality video ads automatically!
+Don't forget to test [Softcube AI](https://softcube.com) and create amazing high-quality video ads automatically!